Never throw out strawberries again once you learn how to clean strawberries with salt and vinegar and the trick for keeping them fresh in the fridge!

 - Store the berries in the refrigerator in an open, well ventilated container.

-Why this works: The vinegar rinse kills microscopic mold spores that are already on the strawberries when you buy them, allowing them to last longer before molding and going bad.
+- Vinegar kills microscopic mold spores that are already on the strawberries when you buy them, allowing them to last longer before molding and going bad.
+It also helps to remove any pesticides on the berries.

 Fresh strawberries can be stored in the refrigerator or at room temperature for one to two days.
 To keep strawberries longer, store in the refrigerator.